2. User interfaces

 - Multi tiers: the file format accepts to save more than one tier;

-- No tier: the file format can save a file without tiers;
+- No tier: the file format supports to save a file without tiers;

 - Point: the file format can save tiers of type